KARTOFF8xE/Projektseminar_Robotik_2023/visualize_path/README.md

         _type_: double <br>
         _default_: .2854 <br>
         _unit_: meters <br>
-    - __wheel_width__: Distance of the vertical Plane in the center of the Robot to the vertical inside Plane of the Wheels. <br>
+    - __wheel_width__: Distance of the vertical plane in the center of the robot to the vertical inside plane of the wheels. <br>
         _type_: double <br>
         _default_: .1143 <br>
         _unit_: meters <br>